Faseel-e-Jaan Se Aagay

 Faseel-e-Jaan Se Aagay (meaning: Beyond the Call of Duty) is an action series directed by Brig Syed Mujtaba Tirmizi and Azeem Sajjad on behalf of the Pakistani armed forces for the state television broadcaster PTV.
-The executive producer of the drama serial is Khawar Azhar, whereas the writer is Asghar Nadeem Syed.
+The executive producer of the drama series is Khawar Azhar, whereas the writer is Asghar Nadeem Syed.
 This project was made by Inter Services Public Relations - ISPR in cooperation with CRS.
-Season 2 of the drama series was released on June 10, 2011.
+Season 2 of the drama series was released on 10 June 2011.